 Give everyone their own individual stuffing muffin that will be crispy on the outside and soft in the middle, perfect for mopping up any gravy.

 A little bit of hot sausage and a bit of sweet to balance out a satisfying stuffing.

 The fattiness of the pork in this sausage stuffing is a lovely accompaniment to the lean turkey meat.
 Don’t be shy about adding herbs like rosemary, sage, and parsley; the aromatic herbaceousness will round out the flavor of the rich sausage.

 This stuffing uses cornbread and corn kernels for an extra dose of that golden deliciousness that is corn.

 We all know Italians love their sausage stuffing, but we thought they could do it even better with the addition of ingredients like rosemary and sun-dried tomatoes.

 If you do want to go homemade, buy pre-cut dried bread cubes at the store and add flavor with mushrooms and shallots.

 Add pumpkin to your cornbread for a tasty, autumnal twist on a traditional fall favorite.

-If you are a Reuben fan, then this is the stuffing recipe for you!
-Full of flavors from rye breadcrumbs, a plethora of herbs and spices, this stuffing also features plenty of cooked bacon, making it perfect for bacon lovers, too.
+Full of flavors from rye breadcrumbs and a plethora of herbs and spices, this stuffing also features plenty of cooked bacon, making it perfect for bacon lovers, too.

 On a day when your oven is probably jam-packed, it makes sense to turn to another handy kitchen tool to free up some precious cooking real estate.
 Throw your ingredients into your slow-cooker two hours before the madness begins and rest easy knowing that warm, sweet, buttery cornbread will be ready in time for dinner.